archway-network/archway/docs/shells-completion-scripts.md

 Refer to the user's manual of your interpreter provided by your operating system for information on how to enable shell autocompletion.

+For the updated version of this document, please refer to the [original version](https://github.com/cosmos/gaia/blob/main/docs/resources/gaiad.md#shells-completion-scripts).